Eguisheim- Half-timbered houses, storks and vineyards in the heart of Alsace

 In a wine town, it goes without saying that you celebrate the year's harvest, and there are plenty of harvest festivals in the region.
 The days we visited Eguisheim in mid-July there was a local small festival for three days.

-For 8 euros you get a wine glass (which you get to keep) and a binder with a wrapped list of all the 100 different wines that you can try.
-Then all you have to do is point, and the glass is filled.
+For 8 euros you get a wine glass (which you get to keep) and a binder with a plastic-wrapped list of all the over 100 different wines you can try.
+Then all you have to do is point and your glass will be refilled.
 No extra expenses.
 No additional costs.
-Just an excellent opportunity to get to know the region's different grapes, farms and vintages.
+Just a great opportunity to get to know the region's different grapes, farms and vintages.

 None of those who served the wine spoke anything other than French, but French is the language of wine.
 So you don't have to worry about the glass ever needing to be empty.